Mechanical Engineering & Technology

 Directed Study

-This course introduces the student to the application of basic MATLAB building blocks to engineering problems.
-Students will get a thorough introduction to data visualization, data analysis, symbolic calculations, numeric computations and other basic skills related to MATLAB.
+Introduces the application of basic MATLAB building blocks to engineering problems.
+Includes a thorough introduction to data visualization, data analysis, symbolic calculations, numeric computations, and other basic skills related to MATLAB.
+Companion course to MENG 201L.

 MENG 207.
 ELECTRICITY.
 3 Credits.

-This course is intended to provide students with a basic understanding of electricity and its applications.
-In this course, basic concepts of current, voltage and resistance will be presented as well as basic circuit-analysis methods including inductor and capacitor.
+Provides a basic understanding of electricity and its applications.
+Basic concepts of current, voltage, and resistance are presented as well as basic circuit-analysis methods including inductor and capacitor.
+Companion course to MENG 207L.

 MENG 217.
 3D PARAMETRIC COMPUTER AIDED DESIGN.
 4 Credits.